TobiasPSP/doneland_sources/Components/Microcontroller/How To Use/Firmware/From Someone Else/CO2 Gadget/README.md

 ## 2. Connecting To Microcontroller
 In order to configure *CO2 Gadget*, you need access to its web interface.
 If you followed the steps above, this web interface has just opened in your browser.

-If you closed the browser though, or want to revisit the device after some time, accessing its web interface may become challenging: you need to know the current *device IP address* in order to navigate to it: *http://[IP Address]*.
+If you closed the browser though, or want to revisit the device after some time, accessing its web interface may become challenging because you now need to know the current *device IP address* in order to navigate to it: *http://[IP Address]*.

+Since *IP addresses* are typically dynamically assigned via *DHCP*, after a while the device will receive random IP addresses.

-### mDNS And Caveats
+### mDNS (and Caveats)

-Since *CO2 Gadget* supports *mDNS*, you can try to reach the device via its default host name: [CO2-Gadget](http://co2-gadget/).
-More likely than not, this may fail though. *mDNS* is notorious for being unreliable, and if your browser cannot resolve the device name, you are in good company.
+One workaround is using *mDNS host names*: *CO2 Gadget* uses the default host name [CO2-Gadget](http://co2-gadget/), and if *mDNS* works for you, [this link](http://co2-gadget/) should open the devices' web interface in your browser.

+> [!NOTE]
+> *mDNS* is notorious for not being very robust.
+If *mDNS* does not work in your network, your browser will complain that the host name could not be resolved.

-### Random IP Address Assignment
+### Static IP Address

-Even if you remembered the initially assigned IP address, this won't get you too far: by default, devices receive a random IP address from *DHCP* (which can change from time to time).
+If *mDNS* does not work for you, your other option is to assign a *static IP address* manually.
+Since this IP address won't change, you can bookmark it, or make a note of it.

-So to actually access your device settings, you either need a working *mDNS* (see above), or you might want to assign a permanent *static IP address*.
-To do this, you *still* need to be able to access the web interface at least once.
-So if you locked yourself out, here is how you can find out the currently assigned IP address:
+Assigning a static IP address is part of the other configuration options covered in the next section.
+So you *still* need to be able to access the web interface and will **need to know the currently assigned IP address**.

-<details><summary>Recovering the Device IP Address</summary><br/>
+Here is a way to recover the IP address for your device:

+<details><summary>How can I find out the currently assigned IP address?</summary><br/>

 ### Recovering IP Address